Skip to main content

 Accessing Branch Results

-# In Execute Code after Merge
+# In Execute Code after Wait & Combine

 branch_a_result = input["llm_1"]["response"] # From branch A